|

 Apparel industry supports a direct employment to 4.89 million persons.

-Combined with the textile industry, it directly and indirectly employs
+Combined with the textile industry, it directly and indirectly employs 35

-35 million people.
-India's garment exports to constitutes 52.04% (US$
+million people.
+India's garment exports to constitutes 52.04% (US$ 2576.90

-2576.90 million) during the year 2003-04.
-This industry specifically in
+million) during the year 2003-04.
+This industry specifically in India is

-by the fact that the Indian exporters cannot afford expensive marketing.
+that the Indian exporters cannot afford expensive marketing.

-Various important buyers like JC Penney, Philips Van Heusen
+Various important buyers like JC Penney, Philips Van Heusen Corporation,

-industry, IT industry support, design capabilities, etc. The study have
+support, design capabilities, etc. The study have predicted that India could

-predicted that India could grow garment exports to 15-18% per annum and
+grow garment exports to 15-18% per annum and reach over US$ 25-30 billion by

-reach over US$ 25-30 billion by 2013 if reforms are implemented.
+2013 if reforms are implemented.

-However, the exporters have been facing problem of availability of
+However, the exporters have been facing problem of availability of quality

-their entire life weaving the traditional dresses of Indian women which
+life weaving the traditional dresses of Indian women which are sold all over

-are sold all over the country and also exported outside.
-In every EXIM
+the country and also exported outside.
+In every EXIM policy, propositions

-policy, propositions are always made to make export and import easier,
+are always made to make export and import easier, especially for the small

-especially for the small industry segment.
+industry segment.

 Raw material production includes cotton, silk, wool, linen and manmade